C4ptainCrunch/thesis/source/index.rst

 If the current player's opponent has no seed left in his half board, the current player has to play a move that gives him seeds if such a move exists.
 This rule is called the "feed your opponent".
-In Fig. `feed` YYY, South has to play the fifth pit because playing the first would leave the opponent without any move to play.
+In Fig. `feed` YYY, South has to play pit 5 because playing pit 1 would leave the opponent without any move to play.